danielalvsaaker/actor/README.md

 - Logic for handling messages must be implemented manually in a single handler function.
 - Static dispatch, where an actor can only handle a single type.
 - Can use an enum to emulate handling different messages.

+Examples in their respective directories illustrate the difference betwen the two implementations.